LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ### 4.5.
 Decode the event data

 We need to decode the event data to get the transfer details.
-First we import ethnum, after we decode the event data in the **transfer_listen** loop.
+First, we import ethnum, after we decode the event data in the **transfer_listen** loop.
 We get the hex string of token id from the fourth topic, after I use **from_str_radix()** from **ethnum** to convert the hex string to a U256.

 ```rust
 use dotenv::dotenv;